Middle East | Ember

 Middle East

-No sign of a transition away from gas and oil reliance
+Early signs of a transition away from gas and oil reliance, as wind and solar gain ground

 Anchor point: Overview